Hybrizat/CRNDisplayNext/README_en.md

 ## Known Issues
 - When performing a turn-back with two timetable segments having different train types, the train type may be incorrectly recognized for a short time after departure.
-- Main content is left-aligned, platform numbers are right-aligned.
-Content size and width cannot be set.
-Issues may occur when the display width is insufficient.
+- Issues may occur when the display width is insufficient.
 - *......*